fuzziqersoftware/newserv/README.md

 You can put assembly files in the system/client-functions directory with filenames like PatchName.VERS.patch.s and they will appear in the Patches menu for clients that support client functions.
 Client functions are written in SH-4, PowerPC, or x86 assembly and are compiled when newserv is started.
 The assembly system's features are documented in the comments in system/client-functions/System/WriteMemory.ppc.s.

 The VERS token in client function filenames refers to the specific version of the game that the client function applies to.
-Some versions do not support receiving client functions at all.
+Some versions do not support receiving client functions at all. *Note: newserv uses the shorter GameCube versioning convention, where discs labeled DOL-XXXX-0-0Y are version 1.Y.
+The PSO community seems to use the convention 1.0Y in some places instead, but these are the same version.
+For example, the version that newserv calls v1.4 is the same as v1.04, and is labeled DOL-GPOJ-0-04 on the underside of the disc.*

 The specific versions are:

 | Game              | VERS | Architecture  |
 |-------------------|------|---------------|